aaron-grau/curic/react/projects/pokedex/README.md

 });
 ```

-After writing your mapping functions, pass them to the connect function and then invoke the connect function by passing it a `PokemonIndex` presentational component, which we will write next.
++ After writing your mapping functions, pass them to the connect function and then
+invoke the connect function by passing it a `PokemonIndex` presentational
+component, which we will write next.

+#### `PokemonIndex`
-Now let's write the `PokemonIndex` presentational component, which will render an unordered list of Pokemon names next to corresponding images.
-Write a `componentDidMount` lifecycle method that calls the `requestAllPokemon` action from its props.
+Now let's write the `PokemonIndex` presentational component, which will render
+an unordered list of Pokemon names next to corresponding images.
+Create a
+`frontend/components/pokemon/pokemon_index.jsx` file.
+Add a  `componentDidMount`
+lifecycle method that calls the `requestAllPokemon` action from its props.
+If
-If you have not already, create the corresponding request action in your actions file.
+you have not already, create the corresponding request action in your actions
+file.

-Before we move on, import the container component into your entry file and nest a `<PokemonIndexContainer />` within your root component.
+Before we move on, import the container component into your entry file and nest
+a `<PokemonIndexContainer />` within your root component.

 ### Middleware

-The answer to our problem of components not directly communicating with our server is to have them dispatch an action that is intercepted by a middleware.
-The middleware will then perform the AJAX request and decide whether to pass the action along to the reducer.
+The answer to our problem of components not directly communicating with our
+server is to have them dispatch an action that is intercepted by a middleware.
+The middleware will then perform the AJAX request and decide whether to pass the
+action along to the reducer.

-Create a `pokemon_middleware.js` file that imports the necessary actions (`receiveAllPokemon`, as well as the `REQUEST_ALL_POKEMON` constant) and api util functions (`fetchAllPokemon`).
-Go ahead and remove those imports from your entry file that we used for testing.
-Write a `PokemonMiddleware` function that makes the API call to fetch Pokemon when `"REQUEST_ALL_POKEMON"` is dispatched.
++ Create a `pokemon_middleware.js` file that imports the necessary actions
+(`receiveAllPokemon`, as well as the `REQUEST_ALL_POKEMON` constant) and api
+util functions (`fetchAllPokemon`).
++ Go ahead and remove those imports from your entry file that we used for
+testing.
++ Write a `PokemonMiddleware` function that makes the API call to fetch Pokemon
+when an action of type `"REQUEST_ALL_POKEMON"` is dispatched.

-Remember that the middleware will resemble the reducer in that it will be a switch statement that intercepts actions based on their type.
-The parameters of the middleware are written in a way that allows it to receive and pass along the actions using `next`.
-Make sure to call `next(action)` as the default of the switch statement to make sure actions uncaught by the middleware still make it to the reducer.
-We can pass the middleware the dispatch action as well in order to wrap our success callback actions.
+Remember that the middleware will resemble the reducer in that it will be a
+switch statement that intercepts actions based on their type.
+The parameters of
+the middleware are written in a way that allows it to receive and pass along the
+actions using `next`.
+Make sure to call `next(action)` as the default of the
+switch statement to make sure actions uncaught by the middleware still make it
+to the reducer.
+We can pass the middleware the dispatch action as well in order
+to wrap our success callback actions.

 ```javascript
 export default ({ dispatch }) => next => action => {